“I want to be an editor – when will I start earning $?” and other unanswerable questions

-An independent author might ask for a proofreader but expect the level of intervention that a copy-editor would provide; they might even need a structural editor (for a great summary of these different levels of intervention, read Sophie Playle's Which Editorial Service Should I Choose? – though aimed at clients it's just as useful for the new entrant to the field).
+An independent author might ask for a proofreader but expect the level of intervention that a copy-editor would provide; they might even need a structural editor (for a summary of these different levels of intervention, download the booklet Which Level of Editing Do You Need?

 Also worth noting is that a publisher with a set of typeset page proofs will almost certainly define “proofreading” differently from a business client with a Word file.
 And a biologist looking for an editor to check her journal article prior to submission might require that editor to have a life-sciences knowledge base that the fantasy fiction author certainly won’t.

 Effective marketing is not only about delivering the message via an appropriate channel, but also about ensuring that the message is on point.
 This can take a lot of tweaking – making sure that CVs, portfolios, website copy, letters/emails, directory listings, etc. communicate the right message to a particular customer.

 D and E: How much will your target customers pay and how much work will they will supply?

-Even if you've identified appropriate customer groups and worked out how to get their attention, will they pay you what you need to earn?
-“Editing” is an umbrella term that incorporates a range of functions and a corresponding range of fees (see, for example, SfEP suggested minimum freelance rates; Editors' Association of Canada FAQs; Copyediting.com's What a Copyeditor Charges).
 Asking how one goes about getting into “editing”, how much it will pay and how long it will take to earn that money is a little like asking the same questions with regard to hospital work – it depends on whether you want to be an auxiliary nurse, a radiologist, a heart surgeon, an administrator or a cleaner.
-There are lots of different jobs that pay different rates.
-Opportunities for one role may come up less often than opportunities for others, and the skills/training required to be work-ready for those roles are different, too.
-(For guidance about suggested fees, check your national editorial society's guidelines.)

 You may find that, in the start-up phase of your editorial-business ownership, the clients who are offering you work don’t have enough of it to meet all of your financial requirements, or they have enough work but the rates they are prepared to pay mean that your total monthly earnings don’t match your outgoings.

 What to do ... asking answerable questions